dqops/dqo/docs/examples/valid-email-percent.md

 **SOLUTION**

 We will verify the data using profiling [valid_email_percent](../checks/column/pii/valid-email-percent.md) column check.
-Our goal is to verify if the percentage of valid email values on `email` column does not fall below setup thresholds.
+Our goal is to verify if the percentage of valid email values in `email` column does not fall below set thresholds.

 In this example, we will set three minimum percentage thresholds levels for the check: